-Criteria RM3 Rubric Considerations Plan & NI Guidance Minimal or No Benefit (0-2 Points) 0 Points: The application does not mention the project's relation to state-owned toll bridges or fails to provide any relevant information.
+Criteria RM3 Rubric Considerations Plan & NI Guidance State-Owned Toll Bridge Corridor Congestion Relief 0 to 10 Points Minimal or No Benefit (0-2 Points) 0 Points: The application does not mention the project's relation to state-owned toll bridges or fails to provide any relevant information.
 1-2 Points: The application provides minimal details on the project's location and its potential to relieve congestion on toll bridges.
 The proposed project has a negligible impact on alleviating congestion, increasing travel options, and reducing auto-trips.
-Strong responses will Moderate Benefit (3-5 Points) include: The application describes some aspects of the project's location and its potential to relieve Outline strategies your plan congestion on toll bridges but lacks comprehensive details.
-The project addresses a few issues Details (including clear and or NI project will use to but does not provide clear evidence that the project could provide significant improvements. specific maps) on the encourage non-auto The application provides moderate detail on the project's location and its potential to relieve project's proximity to the transportation options near State-Owned Toll congestion on toll bridges.
-The project addresses several issues but may lack specificity. toll-bridge corridors. or along state-owned toll Bridge Corridor Significant Benefit (6-8 Points) Evidence that projected bridge corridors.
-Congestion Relief The application describes the project's location and its potential to relieve congestion on toll users would use the project Discuss how these bridges in detail and addresses multiple issues.
-The project has a clear understanding that the as an alternative mode of strategies have the potential 0 to 10 Points proposed project could alleviate congestion, increase travel options, and reduce auto-trips, but travel. to reduce congestion. it may have some minor gaps.
-The application provides a thorough and detailed description of uavet. the project's location and its potential to relieve congestion on toll bridges.
-The project Thorough discussion on the Discuss the plan's or NI- addresses most issues comprehensively and has a well-defined understanding of the program project's potential to project's proximity to the goals. enhance connectivity within toll-bridge corridors. the transportation network Exceptional Benefit (9-10 Points) and other travel options.
-The application offers an extensive and detailed description of the project's location and its potential to relieve congestion on toll bridges.
-The project addresses all major issues and has a strong, clear understanding that the proposed project could alleviate congestion, increase travel options, and reduce auto-trips.
+Moderate Benefit (3-5 Points) The application describes some aspects of the project's location and its potential to relieve congestion on toll bridges but lacks comprehensive details.
+The project addresses a few issues but does not provide clear evidence that the project could provide significant improvements.
+The application provides moderate detail on the project's location and its potential to relieve congestion on toll bridges.
+The project addresses several issues but may lack specificity.
+Significant Benefit (6-8 Points) The application describes the project's location and its potential to relieve congestion on toll bridges in detail and addresses multiple issues.
+The project has a clear understanding that the proposed project could alleviate congestion, increase travel options, and reduce auto-trips, but it may have some minor gaps.
+The application provides a thorough and detailed description of the project's location and its potential to relieve congestion on toll bridges.
+The project addresses most issues comprehensively and has a well-defined understanding of the program goals.
+Exceptional Benefit (9-10 Points) The application offers an extensive and detailed description of the project's location and its potential to relieve congestion of the project's location and its potential to relieve congestion of the project social alleviate congestion, increase travel options, and reduce auto-trips.
 The application provides an exceptional and comprehensive narrative describing how the project could alleviate congestion, increase travel options, and reduce auto-trips.
+Strong responses will include: Details (including clear and specific maps) on the project's proximity to the toll-bridge corridors.
+Evidence that projected users would use the project as an alternative mode of travel.
+Thorough discussion on the project's potential to enhance connectivity within the transportation network and other travel options.
+Outline strategies your plan or NI project will use to encourage non-auto transportation options near or along state-owned toll bridge corridors.
+Discuss how these strategies have the potential to reduce congestion.
+Discuss the plan's or NI-project's proximity to the toll-bridge corridors.